-Restructuring & Insolvency Comparative Guide - - Australia
+Restructuring & Insolvency Comparative Guide

 - landlords;

-- regulatory bodies (e.g., the Australian Taxation Office); and
+- regulatory bodies (eg, the Australian Taxation Office); and

 - major trade creditors.

-The reason why major secured debt is typically the focus is that corralling one or two secured lenders (even a syndicate) that have priority in the capital structure is much easier than a large number of unsecured trade creditors, and will likely result in a more demonstrable improvement to the financial viability and position of the company.
+The reason why major secured debt is typically the focus is that corralling one or two secured lenders (even a syndicate) that have priority in the capital structure is much easier than managing a large number of unsecured trade creditors and will likely result in a more demonstrable improvement to the financial viability and position of the company.
 Further, refinancing dates, missed amortisation payments and covenant breaches of lending facilities are generally the impetus to start informal restructuring in the first instance.
-Therefore, it makes sense that this is the place to focus attention.
+Therefore, it makes sense that this is where to focus attention.

-The process will usually involve the debtor providing transparency to its books and creating a revised business plan/forecast to convince stakeholders that any write-off or revision to repayment dates, agreements or debt, is in their best interests.
+The process will usually involve the debtor providing transparency to its books and creating a revised business plan/forecast to convince stakeholders that any write-off or revision to repayment dates, agreements or debt is in their best interests.

 The benefit of an informal restructure is that it can avoid the inevitable stigma and damage associated with a formal restructuring process.
 Assets/businesses can also be sold as going concerns, for good value, without the association of a ‘fire sale'.
 The process itself is generally not public and can be implemented quickly, avoiding the need to pay significant formal enforcement costs.